 This Modern Slavery statement outlines the upcoming plans and commitments that Specsavers as a global business has made towards preventing and mitigating risks of modern slavery throughout the business and Specsavers supply chain.
-Specsavers continues to broaden its’ understanding of modern slavery risks, strengthening our due diligence processes and increasing transparency of reporting, whilst also embedding knowledge and understanding of human rights across the Specsavers teams.
+Specsavers continues to broaden its’ understanding of modern slavery risks, strengthening due diligence processes and increasing transparency of reporting, whilst also embedding knowledge and understanding of human rights across the Specsavers teams.
 Specsavers continues to focus and continually advances the business efforts in tackling Modern Slavery.

 Our business and supply chain

-Specsavers has 35,500 employees across Guernsey, UK, Republic of Ireland, Netherlands, Denmark, Finland, Sweden, Norway, Spain, Hungary, Canada, Australia, New Zealand, Shanghai and Hong Kong.
+Specsavers has more than 40,000 employees across Guernsey, UK, Republic of Ireland, Netherlands, Denmark, Finland, Sweden, Norway, Spain, Hungary, Canada, Australia, New Zealand, Shanghai and Hong Kong.

 As a retailer, the product supply chains are extensive and global; Specsavers source in excess of 3,500 products from more than 20 countries.
 The global Specsavers business, takes the obligations to combat modern slavery and to trade ethically very seriously, with a dedicated team of experts supporting risk assessment and due diligence activities.

-As part of the Specsavers approach to global supply chain governance, Specsavers has developed and begun to implement monthly monitoring and reporting tools, which enables the Directors to review results and identify risks in relation to modern slavery and ethical compliance, and to support continuous improvement activity.
-For example, the Procurement and Supply Chain Commerical Operations Director is responsible for reporting to the Specsavers Supply Chain Operating Board on implementation progress, supplier compliance and remediation activities on a monthly basis.
+As part of the Specsavers approach to global supply chain governance, Specsavers has developed and begun to implement monthly monitoring and reporting tools, which enables Directors to review results and identify risks in relation to modern slavery and ethical compliance, and to support continuous improvement activity.

 In addition to formal audits, key members of the Specsavers supply chain team are regularly undertaking onsite factory visits.
-During 2023 Specsavers has over 250 planned visits into China and Asia collectively, and any action required by the suppliers visited, shall be immediately reported to the supply chain operating board.
+During 2023 Specsavers has over 250 planned visits into China and Asia collectively, and any action required by the suppliers visited, shall be immediately reported to the Supply Chain Operating Board.
 This reporting is an opportunity to reinforce agreed due diligence processes, review progress against Specsavers commitments, escalate risks within and between categories and drive Specsavers vision to ensure the business remains committed to protecting and preserving the rights of all workers across our supply chain.

 Training and awareness raising

-During 2020 and 2021 we continued to invest in, and develop, the Specsavers team to ensure we have the appropriate skills and resource to deliver the Strategic Plans in relation to regulation and compliance.
+During 2022/23 we continued to invest in, and develop, the Specsavers entire global team to ensure we have the appropriate skills and resources to deliver the Strategic Plans in relation to regulation and compliance.
 We have grown the global team across the regions and recruited subject matter experts dedicated to each element of the long term plan.
 The teams have all provided expertise and support with progress, in particular:

-- The Specsavers team completed 53 supplier audits, for suppliers across the product categories.
+- The Specsavers team completed 66 supplier audits, for suppliers across our product categories.
 These audits ensure compliance with our social and environmental standards and adherence to regulatory requirements, enabling long-lasting improvements to be achieved.

 Measuring our progress